s223929/41934---Advanced-BIM-Materials/A4/README.md

 ## How to LCA in BIM

+### Why using our tool?

+If you want to perform a LCA directly from your BIM model, without being slowed down by unit errors, missing materials, or no data links, this tutorial is for you.

+---

 To conduct a building LCA, one must access a various of different quantities and materials.
 Furthermore, the selection of all or a few impact categories must be chosen.
 So, there is a few things to take into account.. and many surprises along the way when combining LCA with BIM.

 Therefore, this teaching tutorial will highlight three "_good-to-know before you start_" factors: